All About Amity Middle School Orange

 Amity schools follow the State of Connecticut Guidelines for excused and unexcused absences.
 This document is available on the Amity School District website: www.amityregion5.org.
 A parent or guardian must call the school if their child is going to be absent.
 If we do not receive a phone call, the main office will call the parent/guardian to verify the absence.
 If your child is expected to be out more than one day due to illness, you must ALSO contact the nurse’s office at 203-392-2096.

 Our schedule is a 6-day rotating schedule.
 The five academic classes (English, Math, Science, Social Studies, and World Language) and Life Arts classes meet every day.
-The full-year electives (Band, Choir, General Music, Mandarin Chinese, and Strings) meet on alternating days opposite Physical Education.
+The full-year electives (Band, Choir, Mandarin Chinese, and Strings) meet on alternating days opposite Physical Education.
 Eighth grade half-year electives are offered opposite Academic Success.
 Special Services are incorporated on a rotating basis.

 ACADEMIC SUCCESS PERIOD